John Stanley-2 June 1355

 ‘Your own Monsieur Froissart’

-Yes, the enterprising Alphonso Henestrosa, who works for Lady Eleanor, started to work on his own account as soon as he arrived in Bordeaux, he is widely admired for his talent as a troubador.”
+Yes, the enterprising Juan Perez, Alyse’s brother, who used to work for Lady Eleanor, but who started to work on his own account as soon as he arrived in Bordeaux.
+Because he is Alyse’s brother he gained instant access to Bordeaux society.
+He is widely admired for his talent as a troubador.”
 Joan Smiled radiantly.
-‘From what I hear he is well blessed with other talents but of course as we have just discussed I will have little opportunity to test that for myself!’
+‘From what I hear he is well blessed with other talents but because of his… preferences I will get no opportunity to test that for myself!’

 ‘ It will get out and quicker than you think.
-Senor Henestrosa is coming here and will be regailed with information about what happened this afternoon’
+Juan Perez is here, he came with Alyse. and will be regailed with information about what happened this afternoon’

-‘Don’t look at me like that John, it’s not a personal thing.
-How many times do I have to tell you, I am now purer than the driven snow’
+‘Don’t look at me like that John, it’s not a personal thing. as I How many times do I have to tell you, I am now purer than the driven snow, and in any case his personal preferences would get in the way.’’

 She knows me well enough to know that she can continue to flirt with me and there is no risk in doing so.
 Oh!
 She deliberately tested it out when I returned from Mazerou’